 Personify’s research offers a snapshot of how association members and staff are thinking about their programs, engagement and strategies for the coming year.
 But the pandemic isn’t over, and the timeline for vaccine distribution remains unclear.
 Organizations will likely need to revisit their strategic plans more than once and these association trends can help inform opportunities and gaps that may exist.

 While each organization is unique, Personify believes our findings can inform associations, nonprofits and event professionals as they look to develop strategies to support the long-term growth and success of their organization for the journey ahead.
 Organizations should take the opportunity to survey their own members and evaluate their responses against the association trends noted in this study.

-If you would like to learn more, I encourage you to join me and Rich Vallaster, Director of Client Relations at Personify and the Tradeshow Wonk, as we explore these findings in further detail from our brand-new benchmarking report on Wednesday, Jan.
-27, at 11:30 AM CT/12:30 PM ET.
+If you would like to learn more, I encourage you to join Rich Vallaster, Director of Client Relations at Personify and the Tradeshow Wonk, and me as we explore these findings in further detail from our brand-new benchmarking report.